-This ground-breaking event, supported and hosted by Shades of Noir is a space for sharing the perspectives and experiences of women of colour as a means of promoting sisterhood, solidarity and self-empowerment.
+This ground-breaking event, supported and hosted by Shades of Noir is a space for sharing the perspectives and experiences of women of colour in higher education.

 People of all ethnic and cultural backgrounds are welcome to attend.